Fermisson-Gomes/recipe-app/README.md

 welcome to this project repository!

 this is a project proposed by Trybe in order to exercise our hard and soft skills. we were placed in a group to develop a recipe application using react and consuming two APIs, one for food and the other for drinks (the two APIs will be further down).

+in this project I was fully responsible for the implementation of the tests

 we use: